mischa-s/video-carousel/README.md

 [x] videos in a horizontal scrollable carousel
 [x] select a video to play in full screen
-[ ] navigable with mouse and keyboard
+[x] adjust based on the desktop browser width
 [ ] on video finished, back to the previous page (onslideend?)
+[ ] The viewing history should be saved on a server and persisted across browsing sessions (user refreshes the browser the history should be automatically loaded)
 [ ] view list of previously watched videos
-[ ] adjust based on the desktop browser width
-[ ] The viewing history should be saved on a server and persisted across browsing sessions (user refreshes the browser the history should be automatically loaded)
+[ ] navigable with mouse and keyboard